JackFed/shopping-cart/README.md

 * Navbar
 * About page (extra)

+### UI design
+Create a basic UI layout using a wireframe tool like Figma or just paper and pencil.
+Goal is to have a rough idea where elements should be for CSS.
+Decide if making a mobile version is worth it for this project.

 ### CSS
-Decide weither to make own components or use Tailwind.
+Decide whether to make own components or use Tailwind.
 Create a plesant color scheme for the entire app.

 ### Hosting